davidlaprade/shiny-nemesis/paper.md

 unreliable.
 I will address each of these arguments in turn.

-5.0 The Argument from Probability
+§5.0 The Argument from Probability
-- it is very unlikely that our moral dispositions are dispositions to true beliefs
-- most of our moral beliefs correspond to our moral dispositions
-- hence, probably most of our moral beliefs are false
-- if realism is true, then it’s not the case that probably most of our moral beliefs are false
+  It might seem as though the negative realist’s admission of randomness is all one needs to show that his/her position is defunct.
+For, if it is very unlikely that our moral dispositions are dispositions to true beliefs, and most of our moral beliefs correspond to our moral dispositions, then probably most of our moral beliefs are false.
+But if realism is true, then it’s not the case that probably most of our moral beliefs are false.
+Hence, realism is false.
+Street seems to have had this in mind when she said:
-- hence, realism is false
-- Street seems to have this in mind when she says:
-- [T]he forces of natural selection must be viewed as a purely distorting influence on our evaluative judgements, having pushed us in evaluative directions that have nothing whatsoever to do with the evaluative truth.
-On this view, allowing our evaluative judgements to be shaped by evolutionary influences is analogous to setting out for Bermuda and letting the course of your boat be determined by the wind and tides: just as the push of the wind and tides on your boat has nothing to do with where you want to go, so the historical push of natural selection on the content of our evaluative judgements has nothing to do with evaluative truth.
-121-122
-- If we take this point and combine it with the first premise that our evaluative judgements have been tremendously shaped by Darwinian influence, then we are left with the implausible skeptical conclusion that our evaluative judgements are in all likelihood mostly off track, for our system of evaluative judgements is revealed to be utterly saturated and contaminated with illegitimate influence.
-122
+If we [agree . . .] that our evaluative judgements have been tremendously shaped by Darwinian influence, then we are left with the implausible skeptical conclusion that our evaluative judgements are in all likelihood mostly off track, for our system of evaluative judgements is revealed to be utterly saturated and contaminated with illegitimate influence. [emphasis mine] 122 What should the negative realist make of this?

-5.1 Probable Given the Evidence
+§5.1 Probable Given the Evidence
-- the probability of an event is always relative to a pool of evidence
-  - probabilities are almost never stagnant
-  - when that pool of evidence changes, so too does the probability
+  I think that the solution to this problem is to insist that the probability of an event is always relative to a pool of evidence.
+Probabilities are almost never stagnant (quantum mechanics aside).
+When that pool of evidence changes, so too does the probability.
+That after all is what probability is: a way of quantifying the strength of evidence we have about what is going to happen.
-  - whether or not an event is going to happen is (presumably) fixed
-  - probabilities reflect the strength of evidence we have about what is going to happen
-- the assessment of probability for an event always begins with its base rate
-  - the base rate R of an event type E = (df) the probability that any event of type E will occur, calculated as the average probability of each prior instance
-  - one calculates the base rate knowing nothing about the particulars of E’s instances
+The assessment of probability for an event always begins with its base rate.
+The base rate R of an event type E = (df) the probability that any event of type E will occur, calculated as the average probability of each prior instance.
+One calculates the base rate knowing nothing about the particulars of E’s instances.
-  - it’s what you would calculate if all you knew were the rates of occurrence of prior E type events
+The base rate is what you would calculate if all you knew were the rates of occurrence of prior E type events.
-  - example
-- suppose that in recorded history there have been 100,000 people who have smoked at least a pack of cigarettes a day for 20 years
-    - suppose that among the 12,000 developed lung cancer
-    - taking nothing else into account, then, we can say that the base rate of getting lung cancer for a person who smokes a pack a day for 20 years is 12%
-- the base rate of an event reflects the probability of that event with respect to a certain bare-minimum pool of evidence
+Consider an example.
+Suppose that in recorded history there have been 100,000 people who have smoked at least a pack of cigarettes a day for 20 years.
+Suppose that among them 12,000 developed lung cancer.
+Taking nothing else into account we can say that the base rate of getting lung cancer for a person who smokes a pack a day for 20 years is 12%.
+The base rate of an event reflects the probability of that event with respect to a certain bare-minimum pool of evidence.
-- suppose we are trying to figure out the probability that it will rain at a certain place on a given day in June-- June 22nd
+Now consider a more complicated example.
+Suppose we are trying to figure out the probability that it will rain at a certain place on a given day in June -- say:
-  - suppose we are the weather channel
-  - say that reliable records have been kept about the weather at this place for 100 years
-  - say that 30 of such years were years in which it rained
-  - the base rate of its raining on June 22nd at this place is thus 30%
-  - now, June 20th arrives and our viewership wants to know the likelihood of rain on the 22nd
-  - there is now additional evidence which we can bring to bear on this event
-    - we can see that there is a certain storm system at such-and-such a position from this place
-    - suppose the base rate of there being this kind of storm at this location on June 20th is 5%
-    - and suppose that 3 of the 30 years that it rained on the 22nd there was such a storm at such a location
-  - using Bayes’ theorem, we can calculate a revised probability given the new evidence we have
+June 22nd.
+Suppose we work for the weather channel.
+Assume that reliable records have been kept about the weather at this place for 100 years.
+And say that 30 of such years were years in which it rained.
+The base rate of its raining on June 22nd at this place is thus 30%.
+Now, June 20th arrives and our viewership wants to know the likelihood of rain on the 22nd.
+There is now additional evidence which we can bring to bear on this event.
+We can see that there is a certain storm system at such-and-such a position from this place.
+Suppose the base rate of there being this kind of storm at this location on June 20th is 5%.
+And suppose that 3 of the 30 years that it rained on the 22nd there was such a storm at such a location.
+Using Bayes’ theorem, we can calculate a revised probability given the new evidence we have.
 P(A|B) = P(B|A) x P(A)
         P(B)
 A = it rains June 22nd this year